Identifying High-Value Customers

 You can build segments to identify cohorts, for example, new users to your site on a specific date or during a specific date range who arrived as the result of a specific campaign:

-Date of First Visit: the date range of your campaign
+Date of First Session: the date range of your campaign

 Traffic Sources: Campaign exactly matches name of your campaign